 Fall in St. Louis is a transitional season.
 The St. Louis "24 hour" weather rule can apply many times during the Fall.
 Fortunately, we do have many days of true fall weather, those crisp Autumn days when a sweater is needed and the fall leaves look stunning against the backdrop of a deep blue Autumn sky.
 St. Louis has many fun places to visit and things to do during the Fall.

 For many people Fall is all about Halloween!
 The St. Louis area has many pumpkin patches that provide Halloween family fun during the month of October.
 Thies Farm has a "Pumpkin Land" at their North and West locations which feature corn mazes, the Pumpkin Land play area, pony rides, face painting and more!
-Rombach Farms in Chesterfield is known for its pumpkin patch and offers hay rides, their "Great Pumpkin Pyramid", the Country Store and more.
+Eckert's Farms in Belleville Illinois is known for its pumpkin patch and offers hay rides, the Country Store and more.
 For more Halloween fun, in the month of October, Six Flags turns the entire park into one big Halloween party called "Fright Fest."
 The park is only open on weekends, Friday night through Sunday night, and encourages parents to bring younger children during the day to experience the "Thrills by Day" and teens and adults to stay after 6pm for the "Fright by Night."
-The St. Louis Zoo celebrates Halloween, too with their "Boo at the Zoo" which is held nightly for about a week before October 31st.
+The St. Louis Zoo celebrates Halloween, too with their "Boo at the Zoo" which is held in the month of October.